-The effective dates and any transitional arrangements for FRS 105, and any amendments to it, are set out in the FRS.
+The effective dates and any transitional arrangements for FRS 105, and any amendments made to it, are set out in the FRS and for ease of reference also summarised in Table 1.

-- In November 2013, The Small Companies (Micro-entities' Accounts) Regulations 2013 (SI 2013/3008) were made which amended The Small Companies and Groups (Accounts and Directors' Report) Regulations 2008 (SI 2008/409).
+- 1 In November 2013, The Small Companies (Micro-entities' Accounts) Regulations 2013 (SI 2013/3008) were made which amended The Small Companies and Groups (Accounts and Directors' Report) Regulations 2008 (SI 2008/409).
 The amendment introduced a new optional reporting framework for companies that meet the qualifying criteria of a micro-entity.
-Initially amendments were made to the FRSSE to accommodate the new regime and subsequently FRS 105 was developed in response to this change of UK company law. - 2 FRS 105 is based on FRS 102, but its accounting requirements are adapted to satisfy the legal requirements applicable to micro-entities and to reflect the simpler nature and smaller size of micro-entities. - 3 The application of the micro-entities regime is optional; however, a micro-entity that chooses to prepare its financial statements in accordance with the micro-entities regime is required to apply FRS 105.
+Initially amendments were made to the Financial Reporting Standard for Smaller Entities (FRSSE) to accommodate the new regime and subsequently FRS 105 was developed in response to this change of UK company law. - 2 FRS 105 is based on FRS 102, but its accounting requirements are adapted to satisfy the legal requirements applicable to micro-entities and to reflect the simpler nature and smaller size of micro-entities. - 3 The application of the micro-entities regime is optional; however, a micro-entity that chooses to prepare its financial statements in accordance with the micro-entities regime is required to apply FRS 105.
 A company or LLP that qualifies for this regime, but chooses not to apply it, is required to apply another financial reporting standard (as set out in FRS 100 Application of Financial Reporting Requirements).